storyblok/bootstrap-demo/README.md

 <p align="center">
-  <h1 align="center">Quickstart for Storyblok</h1>
+  <h1 align="center">Storyblok Demo Website</h1>
 </p>
 <br><br>

+## Intro

+This is a demo website using Storyblok as CMS.
+With Storyblok you can decide to host your website on your own servers or to use Storyblok´s rendering service which is based on following project [github.com/storyblok/sinatra-boilerplate](https://github.com/storyblok/sinatra-boilerplate).

+If you want to use the Storyblok´s fully hosted solution you can use this project as a starting point.

 ## Getting started

 After cloning this repo:

-1. Create a space in Storyblok and choose advanced settings to choose the option "Hosted/Rendering service" and then "Quickstart"
+1. Create a space in Storyblok and choose "Play with a demo"
 2. Rename _token.js to token.js and insert your "theme" token (which you can find in the Storyblok dashboard).
 3. Fire up your dev environment
 ```